Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 Many of you have heard of Josh McDowell, the Christian apologist and evangelist.
 He has written numerous books, including the well-known book on apologetics, Evidence That Demands a Verdict.
 Recently Josh McDowell, now in his seventy's, also launched a website "Just 1 click away." (www.josh.org/resources/just-1-click-away/)

 What is one click away?
 Pornography.
 McDowell notes: “The downfall of the church will not come from a lack of apologetic teaching; it will come from disintegration of the families in the church.”
 The website goes on to report that more than one billion pornographic websites are one click away.
 The average age of first-time viewers of pornography is nine years old.
-Eighty percent of 15 to 17 year-olds have been exposed to hard core pornography.
+Eighty percent of fifteen to seventeen year-olds have been exposed to hard core pornography.
 Half of all Christian families report that pornography is a problem.
 Thirty percent of pastors have viewed pornography in the last thirty days.

 In the light of those statistics, we see the relevance of the Word of God.
 As God’s Word teaches us about all aspects of our life, including sexuality, it warns us that immorality, including pornography, may appear as sweet as honey but is as bitter as gall.

 Proverbs chapter 5 begins with the 6th warning in Proverbs to “my son.”
-In verse 1 we read, My son, pay attention to my wisdom, listen well to my words of insight.
+In verse 1 we read, “My son, pay attention to my wisdom, listen well to my words of insight.”
 It is a godly father’s advice to his son, but above that, it is God the Father’s instruction to us on sex education.
 It is practical instruction that has been relevant in every era of history.
-But it is especially relevant today as 1 in every 4 searches on the internet are for pornography.
-More than 1 billion pornographic sites are 1 click away.
+But it is especially relevant today as one in every four searches on the internet are for pornography.
+More than one billion pornographic sites are one click away.
 Many marriages end in divorce because one or both spouses are infatuated, not with each other, but with pornography.

 The world says: “It’s biological.
 It’s in our human make-up, so let's enjoy every passion possible.”
 Pornography is presented as a harmless but enjoyable pleasure that almost everyone participates in, so what’s the problem viewing it?
-But the response of Scripture, as God instructs us about our sexuality, comes in the form of a warning: For the lips of an adulteress drip honey, and her speech is smoother than oil; but in the end she is bitter as gall, sharp as a double-edged sword (3-4).
+But the response of Scripture, as God instructs us about our sexuality, comes in the form of a warning: “For the lips of an adulteress drip honey, and her speech is smoother than oil; but in the end she is bitter as gall, sharp as a double-edged sword.”
+(3-4)

-Although the lips of an adulterous woman, a forbidden woman, (literally in the Hebrew, “a strange woman”) drip honey, nevertheless, in the end those lips are as bitter as gall and cut sharper than a double-edged sword.
+Although the lips of an adulterous woman, a forbidden woman, (literally in the Hebrew, “a strange woman”) “drip honey”, nevertheless, in the end those lips are as bitter as gall and cut sharper than a double-edged sword.
 Why is that?
 In what way does immorality in general and pornography specifically cut and destroy?

 One way that it cuts and destroys is that it consumes the time, indeed the lives, of those bound by it.
 News reports surface quite often on the number of videos found on the computers of those charged with child pornography.
 It’s never three or four videos, is it?
 Have you noticed how it is invariably, hundreds, even thousands of obscene, pornographic videos that these people are charged with viewing?

-No wonder Scripture warns us to stay away from the “foreign woman” – from sexual sin in all its forms – lest, in the words of verse 9, you give your best strength to others and your years to one who is cruel.
+No wonder Scripture warns us to stay away from the “foreign woman” – from sexual sin in all its forms – lest, in the words of verse 9, “You give your best strength to others and your years to one who is cruel.”

 Why does immorality consume so much time?
 Because it enslaves.
 It binds a person.
 It is an addiction that takes over a person’s life.
 Jesus said, in John 8:44, “I tell you the truth, everyone who sins is a slave to sin.”

-Verse 22 of this chapter points to that same truth: The evil deeds of a wicked man ensnare him; the cords of his sin hold him fast.
+Verse 22 of this chapter points to that same truth: “The evil deeds of a wicked man ensnare him; the cords of his sin hold him fast.”
 Studies show that endorphins, along with other chemicals in the brain, form a powerful addiction in those who view pornography.
 It becomes an addiction which truly enslaves them.

-I’m sure you have seen how those strong steel cables are made.
-They are made with many strands of small wires.
-The wires in themselves wouldn’t be that strong but woven together they make a massive cable that cannot be broken.
-Every time someone watches pornography it’s like adding another strand to the cable of sin.
 Sin, whether sexual sin or any other sin, always binds and enslaves its victims.
-2 Peter 2:19 points out that a man is a slave to whatever has mastered him.
-And Paul adds, Don’t you know that when you offer yourselves to someone to obey him as slaves, you are slaves to the one whom you obey - whether you are slaves to sin, which leads to death, or to obedience, which leads to righteousness?
-(Romans 6:16).
+2 Peter 2:19 points out that “A man is a slave to whatever has mastered him.”
+And Paul adds, “Don’t you know that when you offer yourselves to someone to obey him as slaves, you are slaves to the one whom you obey - whether you are slaves to sin, which leads to death, or to obedience, which leads to righteousness?”
+(Romans 6:16)

 Not only does it consume hours and hours of time by those who are bound by it, but pornography, and immorality in all its forms, leads to ever greater perversity.
 Ecclesiastes 1:8b makes a general statement on our eyes, but it is a statement that has a specifically application to anyone who views pornography.
-It says: The eye never has enough of seeing, nor the ear its fill of hearing.
+It says: “The eye never has enough of seeing, nor the ear its fill of hearing.”

 The person who becomes addicted to pornography always needs more.
 The person that is addicted to pornography will find that they are no longer satisfied watching natural physical acts.
 In order to find satisfaction, they need to watch something unnatural, something more perverse and violent than what they watched before.
 Studies have shown that pornography frequently leads to rape as the person who has viewed pornographic images begins to visualize acting the scenes out.